virus-rpi/rag/README.md

 When running it for the first time the information has to be but in the vector db so answer `y` when asked if the information should be indexed.

 ## Example prompts
+These prompts were answered by Gemini instead of the currently used local model.

 > What is the company Satellytes?
 >